 South Africa might look quite small on a map but believe us there is a lot to see and do here.
 Everywhere is quite spreadout so you might want to plan your itinerary to see as much as possible.
 Here is a run down of just a few of the places you might want to visit...

-South Africa is one of the worlds top tourist destinations and rightly so but safety is a big concern for most travelers and holiday makers.
-Poverty and crime is a big problem in South Africa, a large number of people are unemployed and also there are a high percentage of immigrants of neighbouring countries which are living in sqalid conditions in townships for example in Soweto in Johannesburg.
+South Africa is one of the worlds top tourist destinations and rightly so but safety is a big concern for most travelers.
+Poverty and crime is a problem in South Africa, unemployment is high and living conditions in townships in Soweto in Johannesburg are bad.
 Always listen to advice from locals and other travelers and you'll know where is best to go and where is not advised to visit.
-Millions of people visit this country every year and very few encounter and problems but if you are walking around at night always try to walk in a group or with others, special attention should be made in large cities like Jo'Burg and Durban.
+Millions of people visit this country annually and very few encounter and problems.
 A safe way to travel is taking an organised excursion - this way you will always be with other travelers and have experienced staff to offer advice and assistance.

-Always buy travel insurance before departing and make sure you are covered for all aspects of your trip (read the small print).
+Buy travel insurance before departing and make sure you are covered for all aspects of your trip (read the small print).
 HIV & Aids are a big problem in South Africa so avoid having unprotected sex with anyone.
 Also you might want to check about vaccinations prior to departure.
 We advise you to be aware of your surroundings especially late at night and in cities like Cape Town and Johennesburg which have a higher crime rate than the rest of the country.
 Try to travel in a group or with someone and do not carry around large amounts of money or show flashy jewlery, cameras and phones in public view.
-We do not recommend taking public transport in South Africa, the infrastructure isn't consistant and its always best to stick to the tourist routes and either book trips in advance or with hotels and hostels once inside South Africa.
-Organised holidays are very safe, you will be given full safety information when joining a trip and very few problems occur with wildlife and humans.